Fast solution of incompressible flow problems with two-level pressure approximation: Introduction

 The extension of the augmentation idea to Taylor--Hood ($\P_2$--$\P_1$) triangular approximation was proposed in a paper presented at a conference in Reading in 1982; see Griffiths~\cite{griffiths82}.
 A proof of stability of the augmented $\P_2$--$\P_1^\ast$ approximation on triangular meshes was constructed by Thatcher \& Silvester~\cite{thatcher87} in 1987.
 An extended version of this manuscript included discussion of $\Q_2$--$\Q_1^\ast$ hexahedral elements~\cite{thatcher90}.
 A rigorous assessment of the augmentation strategy was undertaken by Boffi et al.\ two decades later~\cite{boffi12}.
 The strategy of augmenting a continuous pressure approximation to give a locally mass-conserving strategy can also be generalised to higher-order $\Q_k$--$\Q_{k-1}$ and $\P_k$--$\P_{k-1}$ Taylor--Hood approximations.
 Inf--sup stability is assured for $k\geq 2$ in two dimensions and for $\P_k$--$\P_{k-1}$ with $k\geq 3$ in three dimensions; see~\cite[p.\,506]{boffi13}.

 A closely related, yet fundamentally different Stokes approximation strategy is developed in~\cite{yi2022}.
 Their idea is to stabilise the lowest-order $\P_1$--$\P_0$ approximation space defined on triangles or tetrahedra by augmenting the continuous velocity approximation by a piecewise constant approximation.
 The extended mixed approximation is stable but nonconforming.
+A similar approach is taken in~\cite{CGRT18}, but an alternative weak form is used.
 Note that the design of linear solvers for the resulting discrete equations is relatively straightforward.
 A special feature of the extended approximation is that it can be augmented by postprocessing to give a pressure-robust approximation; see~\cite{hu24}.

 More generally, such an extended Galerkin (EG) approximation can be viewed as an intermediate between continuous Galerkin (CG) and discontinuous Galerkin (DG).
 This interpretation of piecewise constant augmentation was originally put forward by Sun \& Liu~\cite{sun09} and is motivated by the fact that it gives local flux conservation when modelling transport in porous media flow problems, but with fewer degrees of freedom compared to vanilla DG.